 There are a few things about MySurvey that I think are really great.

-The age cap is only 13, and they are also accepting applicants from all over the world!
+The age requirement is only 14 and they are also accepting applicants from all over the world!

 This is the only survey site that doesn’t accept anyone above the age of 12!